naivsheng/GewinnSpiel/Readme.md

 # Automatically send email to verify the upload

 ## get email-adress from the form
+register.php
 ## send email with PHPMailer
+register.php

-# get Daten from DataBase OCR and  analyse
+# get Daten from DataBase, OCR analyse and write data in DB

-## connect with DataBase
+connect.py
 ## OCR in Server or local
 Datum und Belegnummer